YuboZhangPKU/ERICA/README.md

 #### Post-processing and visualization

-The scripts `ERICAVisualization.py` use topology proportions as input and plot topologies along a chromosome or given regions.
+The script `ERICAVisualization.py` use topology proportions as input and plot topologies along a chromosome or given regions.
 The topology with the highest proportion or greater than a predefined threshold will be recorded, to suggest putative loci of introgression.

 The program requires the model `plotnine` and `pandas`.

-The programs have following options:
+The program has following options:
 - __-h, --help__
 Show the help message and exit.
 - __-i, --Input__